insinfo/pg8000/README.md

 ```

-## Creating a connection and executing queries with queryUnnamed (prepared query) and querySimple
+## Creating a connection and executing queries with the queryUnnamed method (prepared query) and the querySimple method. and also returning a map as a result
 ```dart
   var sslContext = SslContext.createDefaultContext();